Keeping You Safe

 - Continuing to thoroughly disinfect exam rooms between each patient visit

 - Maintaining visitor restrictions to limit the exposure to others during your visit

 - Reformatting waiting rooms to enable social distancing

 - Requiring face masks or coverings to enter our facilities

 - Staggering appointments to maintain social distancing and keep a comfortable waiting room environment

 UPDATE: Visitor Policy

-We appreciate everyone’s cooperation and flexibility as we balance providing exceptional care with protecting our patients and staff.
+We appreciate everyone’s cooperation and flexibility as we balance providing exceptional care with protecting our patients and staff during the pandemic.